Grohden/Java-Sockets/README.md

 * Register in the site (why? dunno)
 * Remove the registry from the site
 * See all the registered users
-* See all the paintings in a list
+* See all the artworks in a list

 # Build